pagkly/Zed/Investopedia/Investing/EBITDA.md

 ### How do you calculate EBITDA?

-You can calculate EBITDA using the information from a company's income statement, cash flow statement, and balance sheet.
+You can calculate EBITDA using the information from a company's income statement, cash flow statement, and [[Balance Sheet]].
 The formula is as follows:

 EBITDA = Net Income + Interest + Taxes + Depreciation + Amortization